 - Changing an existing deployment from its original deployment type to any other deployment type is not supported. - Changing an instance's deployment parameters in the form view is not supported after deployment. - If you update custom secrets in the OLM console, the crypto key becomes corrupted and the command to encrypt passwords does not work.
 Only update custom secrets with the CLI.

-Configuring alternative storage (on OCP) (ROOK Ceph)
+Configuring alternative storage (on OCP)

 You can deploy Agile Service Manager on OCP (for Watson AIOps) with alternative storage.
-Rook Ceph storage is supported.

-You can deploy Agile Service Manager with one type of storage solution only.
 See the related link for more information on deciding which storage type meets your requirements.